Read transcripts of debates in both Houses

 APPGs that were on the Register published on 2 May 2017 retain their status as registered groups until 15 September 2017, but lose this status if they have not registered anew by that date.

 The first Register of APPGs for the new Parliament will be published in early October 2017.

-For further information and advice about APPGs, including the Guide to the Rules on APPGs, please visit the APPG page.
+For further information on APPGs (including the Guide to the Rules on APPGs and the Registration Form for APPGs), please visit the APPG page.